chandankumarjarvis1/starkexpo42/README.md

-- 👋 Hi, I’m @starkexpo42
+- 👋 Hi, I’m Chandan Kumar
-- 👀 I’m interested in ...
+- 👀 I’m interested in web Developing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML | CSS | JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Chrome.
-- 📫 How to reach me ...
+- 📫 Chandankumarjarvis@gmail.com

 <!---
 starkexpo42/starkexpo42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.